Taking care of yourself is always important and especially so in times of crisis.

 Skillshare: Online courses to learn new hobbies/skills currently includes free ones and special membership offers

-Fender: Fender Play app offering three months free if you want to learn to play guitar, bass or ukulele
+Fender: Fender Play app offering seven-day free trial if you want to learn to play guitar, bass or ukulele

 Duolingo: App for learning a new language